James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Anyways, we don’t know the actual distributions (including tails) for traits like IQ, clannishness, etc. in Nigeria and India — but logically we’d surmise that for IQ they have bigger left tails, lower medians/means, and smaller right tails with more truncated upper bounds (fewer geniuses per capita and upper bounds of most elite genius could be lower).

-For the intentionally retarded people… we could do a reverse hypothetical: Let’s assume the U.S. is a backwater shithole country and India is a paradise.
+For the intentionally obtuse retards, we could do a reverse hypothetical: Let’s assume the U.S. is a backwater shithole country and India is a paradise.
 The top 0.5% of Whites in intellect immigrate to India.
 Suddenly Indians start thinking that maybe all Whites are as gifted as the top 0.5% in intellect that are now in India.

 A critical point to make is that none of the ethnic/racial IQ distributions are immutable.
 Distributions can change over time for a variety of reasons.
-Something like embryo selection may soon bridge any gaps we see between populations.
-However, right now most traits within racial and ethnic populations are relatively stable.
-Why?
-No major evolutionary pressures.
+Something like embryo selection may soon bridge all gaps we see between populations.
+But denying that these gaps exist and are mostly attributable to genetics is just fucking delusional!

-Imagine some virus spreads through Africa and renders all individuals with IQs below 100 sterile… Suddenly you’re left with only people who have IQs above 100 reproducing… and thus Africans end up with higher IQ medians/means than today; and at that point Africans may have the highest IQ means/medians on Earth.
+Imagine some virus spreads through Africa and renders all individuals with IQs below 100 sterile… Suddenly you’re left with only people who have IQs above 100 reproducing… and thus Africans end up with higher IQ medians/means than today; and at that point Africans could reach the highest IQ of any continent on Earth!

-Similarly, it’s possible that Whites/Euros could develop much lower median IQs.
+Similarly, Whites/Euros could develop much lower median IQs.
 Imagine some virus spreads through the U.S./EU and sterilizes all individuals with IQs above 100.
 Suddenly you are left with mostly White morons.

-To be completely clear: None of this should be perceived as “diminishing the worth” of anyone.
+To be completely clear: None of this should be perceived as “diminishing the worth” of any “race” or “ethnicity.”
 It is just pure evolutionary/selection logic, facts, and raw observation of reality.
 Nobody is claiming that people with higher IQs are somehow all “better people under God” (or whatever) than those with lower intellectual abilities.

 Sadly a lot of people on the right-wing and left-wing are morons.

-Many bleeding-heart left-wingers are correct that environment matters to some extent (eliminating malnutrition/toxins)… but they often fail to realize that average/median IQ capacities differ in unselected populations as a result of evolution.
-And this matters a lot for safety, productivity, and fiscal health of one’s country.
+Many bleeding-heart liberals are correct that environment matters to some degree (eliminating malnutrition/toxins)… but they often fail to realize (or admit) that average/median IQ capacities differ in unselected populations as a result of evolution.
+And this mostly explains the differences in behaviors (i.e. “culture”) and development statuses between countries (crime, corruption, innovation, GDP, etc.).

 This is just to explain how we could manipulate the IQs of various racial/ethnic groups unnaturally.